 The 3D version is also noteworthy.
 First, nothing about it is forced anywhere.
 You don’t get 3D effects simply because it’s in 3D.
 In every case they’re fully embodied into the environment and so subtle that you have a hard time remembering that what you’re seeing is an effect.
 Second, 3D often has issues with brightness.
 Up was fantastic in 2D and fairly washed-out and dull in 3D.
 Here that issue seems to have been paramount in the mind of the creators as the colors and lighting are exceptional.

 The movie isn’t without its issues.
 It felt a tad long to me and does have some pretty Hollywood-typical resolutions to plot lines here and there.
-It also does bring the sledge-hammer along at times.
+It also never strays too far from that aforementioned sledge-hammer or a predilection for putting it to use.
 However, I have to dig pretty deep to really find anything serious to complain about here.
 The experience of the movie is so engrossing that the few negatives roll off it like water off a duck.

 I’ll be stunned if we’re not hearing about a sequel very shortly.
 The movie was absolutely made for it and I think it’d be fiscal lunacy not to do everything possible to try and make it happen.